kostyaVyrodov/education/tools/docker/docker-mastery-coruse/README.md

 1. create cross-node virtual networks;
 1. ensure only trusted servers can run our container;
 1. store secrets and get them to the right container;

+`docker swarm init` initialize swarm

+What happens during `docker swarm init`:

+- root Signing Certificate created for our swarm;
+- certificate is issued for first manager node;
+- join tokens are created
+- raft database create to store root CA, config and secrets (everything is encrypted)

+### Manager node and worked node features

+Manager node:

+1. Accepts command form client and creates service object;
+1. Reconciliation loop for service objects and creates tasks;
+1. Allocates IP addresses to tasks;
+1. Assigns nodes to tasks;
+1. Checks in on workers;

+Worker node:

+1. Connects to dispatcher to check on assigned tasks;
+1. Executes the tasks assigned to worker node;